KnowEnG/GeneSet_Characterization_Pipeline/README.md

  cd GeneSet_Characterization_Pipeline
 ```

 ###5.
-Use the following "make" command to create a local directory "run_dir" and place all the parameters files in it
+Use the following "make" command to create a local directory "run_dir" below test directory and place all the parameters files in it
   * Change to test directory, prepare input data and running directories
  ```
   cd test